You are here

 London School of Hygiene & Tropical Medicine

 She first joined the NHS as a nursing auxiliary, then studied medicine at St John's College, Cambridge (intercalating in Philosophy) and Green College, Oxford.
-She was a clinical advisor to the Chief Medical Officer and for WHO Patient Safety, then worked as a junior doctor in London before training in public health.
-As a public health registrar she has worked in a variety of organisations including the Department of Health (health inequalities), Local Authorities and NHS England (London), and currently undertakes on call duties for the North West London Health Protection Team.
+She was a clinical advisor to the Chief Medical Officer from 2007 to 2008, and worked as part of a team which developed national quality and safety policies and managed the development of a WHO curriculum guide to patient safety in medical schools.
+She trained in public health, working across a variety of organisations including the Department of Health (health inequalities), NHS England (London), local authority, and local health protection in North West London.